 Prepare - Don't plan to decide on outfits as you're getting dressed for the session.
 If you leave the decision until last minute, it's going to be stressful and not very well thought out.
 Plus, you won't have the time to purchase anything if you need it.
 (If you're reading this article, I suspect you don't have this problem).
 I suggest you plan out the wardrobe a few days in advance.
 Make sure you take weather forecasts into account.

-Dress appropriately for the weather - You would think this one seems pretty obvious, but I can't even count the number of times parents show up to a cold session with their kid dressed in a "super cute" summer outfit.
+Dress appropriately for the weather - You would think this one seems pretty obvious, but I can't even count the number of times parents show up to a cold session with their 2-year-old dressed in a "super cute" summer outfit.
 Not surprisingly, those kids end up cold and miserable and it shows in the photos.
 If it's cold out, be sure to dress accordingly.
 In the Philadelphia area, weather can be drastically different from day to day.
 Be prepared to pivot if the weather changes.
-Layers help, that way we can always add and remove when necessary.
+Layers help in the cold, that way we can always add and remove when necessary.

 Family & Children